-Personal leave accruals for partial months of service shall be on a prorated basis.
+Personal leave accruals for partial pay-periods of service shall be on a prorated basis.
 Employees who work less than full-time shall accrue personal leave on a prorated basis according to the above schedule and hours in pay status.
-Accrued leave shall be posted on a semimonthly pay period and shall be available for use when posted.
-In determining years of service for the purpose of computing personal leave, all permanent/probationary/provisional service with the Territory and State of Alaska is included.
+Leave accruals shall be posted on a biweekly pay period, in accordance with the payday schedule in Article 7, and shall be available for use when posted.
+In determining years of service for the purpose of computing personal leave, all leave-eligible service with the Territory and State of Alaska is included.